 But if you still aren’t sure, here is a comprehensive list of reasons to study public health today.

-- You will consistently be at the forefront of research
+1. Be at the forefront of research and change.

 From immunizations to prenatal care, many of the world’s biggest breakthroughs in healthcare have stemmed from public health research.
-This is because, within the field of public health, professionals are consistently uncovering public health trends, problematic events, environmental risks, as well as innovative and responsive solutions inside and outside the lab.
-That is the beauty of this field – you will consistently be at the cutting edge of medicine.
-You will know the latest data, technologies, and resources and use them in your day-to-day job.
-For this reason, you will be highly respected and valued across the industry.
+This is because, within the field of public health, professionals are consistently uncovering population trends, problematic events, environmental risks, as well as innovative and responsive treatments inside and outside the lab.
+That is the beauty of this field – you will consistently be at the cutting edge of healthcare.
+You will know the latest data, technologies, and resources.
+For this reason, your work will be highly respected and valued across the industry.

-- You will work with a variety of different people and populations
+2. Work with a variety of different people and populations.

-If you enjoy working with people, a career in public health could be a great path for you.
-As a public health worker, you will work with a variety of populations such as the elderly, the homeless, veterans, those living in poverty, and people struggling with mental health conditions.
+If you enjoy working with people, a career in public health is a great path.
+As a public health expert, you will work with a variety of populations such as the elderly, the homeless, veterans, those living in poverty, and people struggling with mental health conditions.
 You may also work with malnourished populations, children in the welfare system, or couples trying to plan for families.
 These are just some of the many examples of demographics you can impact.
-In your unique position, you will not only experience how certain populations live, but also their culture and beliefs.
-Who you work with will indefinitely impact your understanding and respect for the rest of the world.
+In your unique position, you will not only experience how certain populations live, but also how to help them lead healthy, successful lives.

 Public health is a field primarily focused on helping the greater good and for many public health workers, this brings great pride to all that they do.
 In this field, you will consistently try to create healthy environments within communities, workplaces, facilities, and homes.
 Your role will be to improve the wellbeing of others, to help them regain the skills they need to live happily and efficiently.
 You will have a great impact on them and they will have a significant impact on you.